MaikelTalts/Filebrowser/readme.md

 Run the default installation.

 ### 2.0 [Composer](https://getcomposer.org/download/)
-Install composer using following commands in your Mac terminal or PC Command Prompt
+Install composer using following commands in your terminal.

 **2.1 Local installation**
 Move to the location where you want to install composer, and run following commands one line at a time.